pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 Kleene-equivalence of programs is the context-sensitive definition of program equivalence where we assume the programming context is empty, and for our purposes, it is defined as mutual termination.
 Kleene-equivalence is enough to show dynamic correctness of compilation because it guarantees the context-sensitive case of whole-program correctness.

-Contextual-equivalence is the context-insensitive definition of programming equivalence defined as Kleene-equivalence (mutual termination) within *any* arbitrarily chosen program context.
+Contextual-equivalence is the context-insensitive definition of programming equivalence defined as mutual termination within *any* arbitrarily chosen program context.
 It is clear that this implies Kleene-equivalence as the empty context is one such context.

 You can understand this distinction by thinking of the chosen program context as a set of test cases.
 We can opt for the context-sensitive version of correctness where we only test one particular set of test cases, or we could do the context-insensitive approach of quantifing over all possible test cases we can possibly write, even ones we didn't think of, and still show they are equivalent under these arbitrary test cases.
 This might seem too good to be true, however, we can define this helpful tool known as a logical relation to help aid us in these proofs of contextual-equivalence.

-A logical relation (for contextual equivalence) is defined inductively on the type-structure of the programs it is comparing, so we can leverage type information about the program to prove logical-equivalence.
+A logical relation is defined inductively on the type-structure of the programs it is comparing, so we can leverage type information about the program to prove logical-equivalence.
 We must also demonstrate that this logical-equivalence corresponds to contextual-equivalence in that they relate the same things, but rest assured that for our research, we have formally verified this complex result in a proof assistant.

 ## Full Abstraction Correctness